 How Will Aftercare Process Be Followed Up?

-Your treatment package will include a free 12-month aftercare program, during which we will regularly check up on your recovery.
+Your treatment plan will include a free 12-month aftercare program, during which we will regularly check up on your recovery.
 Even after that duration, you can reach out to the support staff for any assistance or queries.

 Aftercare services are available online and in person.
 You won’t have to travel to Turkey for these as they can take place in the London clinic with a medical doctor.
 If you want to avail of online consultation, you can open a ticket and further refer to the Support Portal for additional information on the aftercare process.